Skip to content

 If you’re concerned about the price of the suggested material, ask if there are alternatives that fit your specifications.

-Complex parts are challenging to build, and it’s tougher to assemble the machine press for them.
-One job might only need a flatbed press, whereas another may have three rotary dies and a laser to assemble.
+Complex parts are challenging to build, making it tougher to assemble the machine press.
+One job might only need a flatbed press, whereas another may require three rotary dies and a laser.

 This set-up and assembly process falls under the cost of labor time, and it’s determined based on the complexity of the part geometry and the production volume (which determines the amount of time the die cut press is running).